-Masisa S.A. and several of its subsidiaries are Chilean companies with all or a substantial portion of their operations located in Chile.
+Terranova S.A. and several of its subsidiaries are Chilean companies with all or a substantial portion of their operations located in Chile.
+As of December 31, 2004, approximately 16.8% of our sales and revenue, on a consolidated basis, are derived from sales in Chile.
 Therefore, our business strategies, financial condition and results of operations could be adversely affected by changes in policies of the Chilean government, other political developments in or affecting Chile, and regulatory and legal changes or administrative practices of Chilean authorities, over which we have no control.